Stephen O. Fuqua: Retirement and death

 Fuqua retired upon reaching the mandatory retirement age of 64 in 1938.
 After retiring, Fuqua remained in Spain as a civilian to assist his successor as the start of World War II drew closer.
 He then lived first in Biarritz, France, a city near the border with Spain where his wife had resided during the fighting in Spain, then in Manhattan.
 Fuqua was a columnist for Newsweek magazine.
 In 1940, he published Americans Wanted: Your Place in Our Military Structure, a book that provided details on the organization and functions of the U.S. military.
 Fuqua was also a frequent commentator on military events for radio news programs.

 Fuqua died in Manhattan on May 11, 1943.
 He was buried at Arlington National Cemetery.

 Family

 On April 25, 1905, Fuqua married Pauline Stafford (1886–1979), the daughter of an army officer, in San Francisco.
 They were the parents of two children, Jeannette Stafford Fuqua (1907–1995) and Stephen Ogden Fuqua Jr. (1911–1999).
 Jeannette Fuqua was the wife of British businessman Rupert Bellville and the mother of film producer Hercules Bellville.
 The younger Stephen Fuqua was a 1933 graduate of West Point who attained the rank of brigadier general and was a veteran of World War II and the Korean War.
+Stephen O. Fuqua Jr. was the father of American actor Joseph Fuqua.